ps1312/sistema-ctg/README.md

 ## 🚀 Getting Started

 ### Prerequisites

 - Node.js (latest LTS version)
 - npm or bun package manager

 ### Installation & Development

 1. Install dependencies:

    ```bash
    npm install
    ```

-2. Start the development server:
+2. Start the development servers (frontend + Convex backend):

    ```bash
    npm run dev
    ```

-   This runs both the frontend (Vite) and backend (Convex) in parallel.
+   - Opens the frontend at `http://localhost:5173`
+   - Starts a local Convex backend
+   - On first run, the Convex CLI may prompt you to sign in and will generate the required environment variables (e.g., `VITE_CONVEX_URL`) in `.env.local`

 3. Access the application at `http://localhost:5173`